DellieKate/ISK1001_Assessment3/README_Files/ETHICS_SECURITY.md

 ## Issue 4 – Repository Structure, Documentation Clarity, and Code Transparency

 ### **Overview of Feedback**
-On 2025-08-08, we received an external review from our class peer Paul Augustine, who examined our repository structure, `README.md`, `INSTALLATION.md` (proposed to be renamed `Set_up.md`), and parts of our source code (`clinic.py`).
-His feedback focused primarily on repository organisation, documentation clarity, and code readability
+On 2025-08-08, we received an external review from a source person, Paul Augustine, who examined our repository structure, `README.md`, `INSTALLATION.md` (proposed to be renamed `Set_up.md`), and parts of our source code (`clinic.py`).
+His feedback focused primarily on repository organisation, documentation clarity, and code readability.

 **Key points from the feedback:**
 1. **Repository Structure**